healthyPlant/PhytoPipe/README.md

 ```
 nohup bash /path/to/PhytoPipe/scripts/updateDatabase.sh /path/to/software/PhytoPipe /path/to/RVDB/database v25.0 &
 ```
-Please find and download the newest RVDB version from [RVDB database, protein version](https://rvdb-prot.pasteur.fr/) and use the full path in the command. v25.0 is the RVDB version.
+Please find the newest RVDB version from [RVDB database, protein version](https://rvdb-prot.pasteur.fr/) and use the full path in the command. v25.0 in the above command is the RVDB version.

 ### Set up configuration
 Customize the workflow based on your needs in `config.yaml`, such as your sequence file extension and database paths.
 Please see the details in [wiki](https://github.com/healthyPlant/PhytoPipe/wiki).